siva4real/snake-game-two-1760739708/README.md

 - CSS:
   - A small set of design tokens (CSS variables) for colors and effects.
+  - Red-themed palette for accents, canvas, and controls (updated).
   - Responsive canvas with a subtle grid background, rounded corners, and focus styles.
   - Minimal yet modern UI elements for readability and accessibility.